TheHeadpatCat/WoLightning/README.md

 ![Plugin Icon](etc/iconSmall.png)

-You have to use the [XIVQuicklauncher](https://goatcorp.github.io/) with Dalamud enabled for this to work.

 If any problems or Questions or even suggestions come up, you can send those in our Discord Server!
 https://discord.gg/hMyWcZyhRa
 Or if you want to be fancy, open a Issue.
 That also works.